 Bipolar 1 is defined by having at least 1 severe manic episode over your lifespan.

-Bipolar 2 is defined by having hypomanic (more mild) and serious depressive episodes.
+Bipolar 2 is defined by having hypomanic (milder) and serious depressive episodes.

 Cyclothymic Disorder is defined by having multiple mild hypomanic and depressive symptoms without having any severe episodes.

 “Not otherwise specified” Bipolar is anything that doesn’t fit into the other 3.